Buying a new instrument is not the priority of all guitar players and it is sometimes difficult to put money aside for such purchases.

 Have you finally found the guitar you need?

 Now it’s time to try it.
-Since you are there in person, ask the owner if you can hold it.
+Since you are there in person, ask the owner if you can hold it and maybe even strum a few chords.
 You will need to verify that the guitar does not have signs of any damage or cracks.

 Make sure to look at the handle.
 It should absolutely not be warped.
 That can happen if a guitar has remained without cords for too long.
 Without pressure exerted on the handle, it gently starts to slacken.